zilexa/Homeserver/maintenance-tasks/README.md

 ### STEP 1: Decide what tools and tasks you need
 - If you do not use a MergerFS Tiered Cache drive: remove the Archiver command from the Nightly script.
 - If you do not download series/movies/etc: remove Mediacleaner command and its folder.
-- If you are not planning to use SnapRAID, remove the command and its folder and uninstall Snapper and Snapraid:
+- If you are not planning to use SnapRAID, remove the command and its folder and uninstall Snapper and Snapraid.
+- Add your drives to the Monthly file and make sure the path to the drives is correct, both the `/mnt/drives/..` paths and the `/dev/sdX/` paths.
+  - Do the same for your Nightly file as it contains Monthly tasks, that will be performed after nightly backups.

 ### STEP 2: Configure Archiver, MergerFS SSD cache unloading